conanbatt/OpenKaya/widgets/README.markdown

     });

 This way you can build your own Javascript Class, and inserting into this system makes it easy for us to add it to the server.

+## How can i get my widget into Kaya?

+First of all, the widget must have some basic tests.
+Check out the skeleton of the news widget to learn how to set them up.
+That way both you and I can see the widget running in a page before putting it anywhere else.

+If it depends of outside information, you can just mock it (provide false information) then we will worry about patching it up with server information.

+If the widget is practical, tested and working, adding it to the server can happen within a single release.

 ## Widget ideas